riban-bw/modular/README.md

 #### Watchdog

-Each panel periodically sends an ALIVE message if no other message has been sent in the previous 2s.
-If the Brain has not received any message from a panel for longer than 2s it assumes the panel has been removed and removes its entry from the panel table.
+Each panel periodically sends an ALIVE message if no other message has been sent in the previous 1.5s.
+If the Brain has not received any message from a panel for longer than 2s it assumes the panel has been removed  from the bus and removes its entry from the panel table.
 This triggers removal of the corresponding virtual module.

 ## Configuration